Small Latin squares and quasigroups: Isotopy and isomorphism

 This property is not lost by permuting the three columns (but not the labels), so another orthogonal array (and thus, another Latin square) is obtained.
+This is the operation of choosing a single consistent way to permute each triplet (r, c, s) where r is the row index, c the column index, and s the symbol number.
 For example, by permuting the first two columns, which corresponds to transposing the square (reflecting about its main diagonal) gives another Latin square, which may or may not be isotopic to the original.
 In this case, if the quasigroup corresponding to this Latin square satisfies the commutative law, the new Latin square is the same as the original one.
 Altogether there are six possibilities including "do nothing", giving at most six Latin squares called the conjugates (also parastrophes) of the original square.

 Two Latin squares are said to be paratopic, also main class isotopic, if one of them is isotopic to a conjugate of the other.
 This is also an equivalence relation, with the equivalence classes called main classes, species, or paratopy classes.
 Each main class contains up to six isotopy classes.

 A main class is a disjoint union of isotopy classes and an isotopy class is a disjoint union of isomorphism classes.